- It’s okay to identify as disabled: Zoe

-As your parent or loved one ages it can be difficult for them to receive the care they need while maintaining the level of independence they want.
-We know that most people would prefer that they remain in their own home as they age, maintaining the their privacy and independence.
+As your parent or loved one age, it can be difficult for them to receive the care they need while maintaining the level of independence they want.
+We know most people prefer to remain in their homes as they age, maintaining their privacy and independence.
 However, not having medical help on hand can pose a threat should an accident or medical issue arise.
-Here are 5 ways you can help loved one live independently, and safely.
+Here are 5 ways to help a loved one live independently and safely.

-It’s important that seniors are eating a healthy diet to maintain both their physical and mental health.
+It’s important seniors eat a healthy diet to maintain their physical and mental health.
 However, as we age, maintaining a balanced diet can be difficult.
-Some seniors are no longer confident to drive, or move around supermarkets and wait in line.
+Some seniors are no longer confident to drive or move around supermarkets and wait in line.
 Luckily, we can now get a lot of essentials delivered.
-We live in an era of online shopping and same-day delivery which makes it easier than ever to get everyday essentials delivered right to our doors.
+With online shopping and same-day delivery increasing across Australia, it’s easier than ever to get everyday essentials delivered to our doors.

-By now, almost 80% of baby boomers regularly use the internet so it’s likely your loved one is confident browsing the web.
+By now, almost 80% of baby boomers regularly use the internet, so your loved one is likely confident browsing the web.
 Talk to them about internet shopping, especially for groceries.
 Most supermarkets offer an online shopping service for their entire catalogue.
-Seniors may find that being able to shop from the comfort of their own home is simpler and more convenient than physically going to the shop, while also maintaining their independence.
+Seniors may find being able to shop from the comfort of their own home is simpler and more convenient than physically going to the shop while also maintaining their independence.

 Ageing often comes with increased amounts of health checks and daily medicines, and independent living needs to include management of this.

-Speak to doctors and ensure you know what medications need to be taken and how frequently doctors appointments need to be attended.
-If you or a loved one are finding it hard to keep up with medical regimens it’s advisable to find a support worker on a platform like Mable who is qualified to administer medications.
+Speak to doctors and ensure you know what medications must be taken and how frequently doctors’ appointments need to be attended.
+If you or a loved one are finding it hard to keep up with medical regimens, it’s advisable to find a support worker on a platform like Mable who is qualified to administer medications.

-It’s common that as a parent or loved one ages some changes need to be made throughout the home.
-The best approach is to ask your parent what they think they need, however sometimes they don’t want to make changes as they don’t feel they need help.
-In this instance, put yourself in their shoes and think about ways you can make daily living easier.
+It’s common as a parent or loved one to ages, changes need to be made throughout the home.
+The best approach is to ask your parent what they think they need, however, sometimes they don’t want to make changes as they don’t feel they need help.
+In this instance, put yourself in their shoes and think about ways to make daily living easier.